chriskrycho/v5.chriskrycho.com/site/essays/jj init.md

 - Committing everything that is in my working copy: `git commit --all`[^ci-a-alias] is an *extremely* common operation for me.
 - Committing a subset of it, not by using Git's `-p` to do it via that atrocious interface, but instead opening [Fork][fork] and doing it with Fork’s staging <abbr>UI</abbr>.

 In the first case, Jujutsu’s choice to skip Git’s “index” looks like a very good one.
 In the second case, I was initially skeptical.
-Admittedly, my setup woes exacerbated my skepticism.
-Once I got things working, though, I started to come around.
+Once I got the hang of working this way, though, I started to come around.
 My workflow with [Fork][fork] looks an *awful* lot like the workflow that Jujutsu pushes you toward with actually using a diff tool.
 With Jujutsu, though, *any* diff tool can work.
 Want to use Vim?
 [Go for it.][vim-diff]

 [kaleidoscope]: https://kaleidoscope.app
 [appendix]: #appendix-kaleidoscope-setup-and-tips